navy religious program specialist - navy rp

 Like all the other branches of the Armed Services, the Navy bases a sailor’s pay on their rank and length of service.

-As are all sailors, RPs may be entitled to other forms of compensation including base allowance for housing (BAH), base allowance for subsistence (BAS), sea pay, etc., depending on if they’re active duty or Navy Reserve.
+RPs may also receive other forms of compensation including Basic Allowance for Housing (BAH), Basic Allowance for Subsistence (BAS), sea pay, etc..
+Pay and benefits depend on whether they’re active duty or Navy Reserve.

 Job Reviews

-The Department of the Navy’s Credentialing Opportunities Online (COOL) website estimates there are only about 400 sailors serving as Religious Program Specialists in today’s Navy.
+The Department of the Navy’s Credentialing Opportunities Online (COOL) website estimates there are about 700 sailors serving as Religious Program Specialists in today’s Navy.

 Related ArticleMarine Corps Administrative Specialist (MOS 01111): Career Details